 More inclusive Less inclusive

-Black people, White people black people, white people (caps for Black and White), Blacks, Whites (don’t use as nouns)
+Black people, White black people, white people (caps for Black and White), Blacks, Whites (don’t use as nouns)

 African American African-American

-legacy, preexisting grandfathered (note that the term is problematic primarily because of race)
+legacy, preexisting grandfathered (note that the term is problematic primarily because of race

 Latino, Latina, Latine Latinx